 Make sure the requestor has the right to the information

-In most cases, Data Subject Access Requests are by made by the person you hold the personal information about, however requests for copies of someone else’s personal data can also be made by a person on their behalf.
-Examples include those with parental responsibility, in possession of consent from the individual or with power of attorney, and from appropriately sanctioned law enforcement agencies.
+In most cases, Data Subject Access Requests are by made by the person you hold the personal information about, however requests for copies of someone else’s Information which relates to an identified or identifiable natural person.... can also be made by a person on their behalf.
+Examples include those with parental responsibility, in possession of An unambiguous, informed and freely given indication by an individual agreeing to their personal data being processed.... from the individual or with power of attorney, and from appropriately sanctioned law enforcement agencies.

 Fundamentally you must always make sure the requestor has the legal right to receive somebody else’s personal information.